-Netflix has hit it out of the park again with The Queen's Gambit.
-The series about a chess prodigy (Anya Taylor-Joy ) during the 1950s and '60s was the No. 1 streamed series in the U.S. in the first few weeks since it premiered.
-But unlike most Netflix shows, The Queen's Gambit is a limited series, with no second round of episodes planned.
+No one expected The Queen's Gambit to be a massive hit, but the series about chess prodigy Beth Harmon (Anya Taylor-Joy) during the 1950s and '60s became one of the biggest series ever in Netflix history.
+However, unlike most Netflix shows, The Queen's Gambit is a limited series, with no second round of episodes planned.
 So, what should fans do once they've finished the series?
-Here are 10 shows and movies like The Queen's Gambit to check out when you're finished.
+Here are 10 shows and movies like The Queen's Gambit to check out next.

 1. 'Pawn Sacrifice'